-15. Distribution of Policy and Posting of Careline Information
+15. Distribution of Policy, Guidelines and Posting of Careline Information

-This policy shall be distributed annually to all school employees employed by the Board.
+This policy shall annually be distributed electronically to all school employees employed by the Board.
 The Board shall document that all such school employees have received this written policy and completed the training and refresher training programs required by in Section 16, below.
+Guidelines regarding identifying and reporting child sexual abuse developed by the Governor's task force on justice for abused children shall annually be distributed electronically to all school employees, Board members, and the parents or guardians of students enrolled in the schools under the jurisdiction of the Board.
 The Board shall post the Internet web site address and telephone number for the DCF Child Abuse and Neglect Careline in a conspicuous location frequented by students in each school under the jurisdiction of the Board.